Our Safeguarding Team 2020 - 2021

 It is important to understand the risks of using the Internet and how to mitigate them.
 There are some excellent online resources to support online safety

 We are working alongside the OSA to support DSTC students with online safety.
-The OSA supports school with helping students understand the risks of going online
+The OSA supports school with helping students understand the risks of going online.
+In addition, all of our staff are undertaking National Online Safety training courses as part of our long-term commitment to keep our students safe online.

 www.thinkuknow.co.uk – Online safety advice for parents